treflaa/vrp_tptoplaces/README.md

 # vrp_tptoplaces
-A simple script with which you can give tp to places &lt;3
+A simple script with which you can give tp to places <3 My first script =)